sandraC1996/Cota_Portfolio/FP1.md

  - **Exponential success & Covid-19**

    Original content in every platform and a new approach to TV shows.
-How the pandemic accelerated their growth in the last year.
+How the pandemic accelerated their growth in the last year and its projection for the future.

  - **Quality entertainment for the users**